OVERVIEW OF DEPRESSIVE DISORDERS

 Between 20 and 30% of cardiac patients manifest a depressive disorder; an even higher percentage experience depressive symptomatology when self-reporting scales are used.
 Depressive symptoms following unstable angina, myocardial infarction, cardiac bypass surgery, or heart transplant impair rehabilitation and are associated with higher rates of mortality and medical morbidity.
 Depressed patients often show decreased variability in heart rate (an index of reduced parasympathetic nervous system activity), which may predispose individuals to ventricular arrhythmia and increased morbidity.
 Depression also appears to increase the risk of coronary heart disease, possibly through increased platelet aggregation.
 TCAs are contraindicated in patients with bundle branch block, and TCA-induced tachycardia is an additional concern in patients with congestive heart failure.
 SSRIs appear not to induce ECG changes or adverse cardiac events and thus are reasonable first-line drugs for patients at risk for TCA-related complications.
 SSRIs may interfere with hepatic metabolism of anticoagulants, however, causing increased anticoagulation.

 In patients with cancer, the mean prevalence of depression is 25%, but depression occurs in 40–50% of patients with cancers of the pancreas or oropharynx.
-This association is not due to the effect of cachexia alone, as the higher prevalence of ...
+This association is not due to the effect of cachexia alone, as the higher ...